MennaAbdelatif/Automotive-Control-System/README.md

 # Automotive-Control-System
-The project is an accident detection and live monitoring system that integrates embedded hardware, MQTT communication, a Flask backend, and a React and TypeScript dashboard
+TDesigned and implemented an IoT-based embedded system using Raspberry Pi, ADXL345 accelerometer, and GPS module for real-time accident detection.
+Data is transmitted via MQTT protocol to a Flask backend that provides REST APIs consumed by a React + TypeScript dashboard for live visualization and analytics.
+Integrated UART communication, paho-mqtt, and pynmea2 for reliable sensor data parsing and messaging.